EditB/100-days-of-code/r1-log.md

 - Added insert for the /new/path
 - Checked the newly added records both in command line and in Mongo Compass.
 Mongo Compass was very useful because as it turned out, I did create 2 separate dbs, one through command line (urlshortener/urls) and one through Server.js (urls).
 So whatever I saved through the program didn't show up, and when I was looking for records via the program that I saved in the command line it again didn't show up.
 Now I know why.
 Had to modify server.js to point to localhost/urlshrotener/urls (instead of localhost/urls).
 Now it's working.
 - Indeed, the tweets and this log was out of sync with the day numbers.
 Fixed it now...

+### R1D30 - 28/1/18
+- A very hot day today.
+Was hard to work and get things done It's getting late, the code is not working again, and feel too tired to figure out why.
+I've added more code to generate the shortURL and also to find longURL in the database.
+The output is not working for some reason (the saving does).
+It updates the output after the save but then somehow by hte end of hte code it reverts back to an error msg, not sure where it's comming from...
+Tried to put in console.log()s but still couldn't catch where the value of output changes...